mysokolsky/Go_Day03-1/README.md

 <h2 id="chapter-vii" >Chapter VII</h2>
 <h3 id="ex03">Exercise 03: Closest Restaurants</h3>

-Now let's implement our main piece of functionality - searching for *three* closest restaurants!
-In order to do that, you'll have to configure sorting for your query:
+Now let's implement our main feature — finding *three* closest restaurants!
+To do this, you'll need to configure sorting for your query:

 ```
 "sort": [